-2.28 Although there are no Core Strategy targets or indicators in relation to population it is important to monitor changes to see if planning policies meet the needs of the current and future population.
-The 2009 population estimate for North Norfolk was 101,218 (Source: Norfolk Insight) and is forecasted to increase to 124,200 by 2033.
-The table below shows how the population has increased over time.
+Although there are no Core Strategy targets or indicators in relation to population, it is important to monitor changes to see if planning policies meet the needs of the current and future population.
+The 2011 Census shows that the population for North Norfolk was 101,664 (Source: Norfolk Insight (Norfolk County Council)).
+The population is predicted to increase to 119,300 by 2035.
+The table below shows how the population has increased over time - all figures shown are mid-year estimates, except for 2001 and 2011 which are Census figures.